Bonnie & Clyde:

 Fascinatingly, it was Bonnie’s Venusian proclivities which catapulted the namesake hybristophiliac and her criminal boyfriend into national prominence.
 When the hunt first began for the law breaking pair, police in Joplin, Missouri came across photos left behind in an abandoned hideout as the couple hurriedly escaped on the run from the law.
 The photographs were playful poses taken by Barrow and Parker, clearly exhibiting that not only were the two lovers but quite obviously sexually active together.
 The material was released to the press and the romanticized legend of the gangster lovers living high against the two things which people resented most those days, banks and the police, better known as “Bonnie & Clyde” was born.

 One of the playfully posed photos Parker and Barrow left behind in an abandoned hideout in Joplin, Missouri displaying a fictitiously cigar smoking, gun wielding Bonnie.
 The Joplin police, in turn, released the photos to the press and the highly glamorized tabloid legend of “Bonnie & Clyde” was born.
-The American public first learned of Bonnie Parker with the words the press first used to describe her – “the cigar smoking gun moll”, a phrase which mortified the aesthetically sensitive Bonnie.
+The American public first learned of Bonnie Parker with the words the press first used to describe her – “the cigar smoking gun moll”, a phrase which mortified the aesthetically sensitive Parker.

 Clyde Barrow may have been the ultimate bad boy that overtook all of Bonnie Parker’s good girl’s sensibilities, but unglamorous truth be told, the Texas thug who toted a Browning Automatic Rifle with the serious rage issues would have remained a small scale petty thief known only among local authorities if the Aries had never crossed paths with his Libran lover.